Cytomegalovirus (CMV) in Newborns

 is recommended for some babies with CMV.
 Babies may get this treatment if they have

 - Very low platelet counts

-- Eye problems that may lead to vision loss
+- Eye problems that may lead to vision

 Babies with hearing loss or small head size may take ganciclovir long-term.

 - Problems with growth and development

 to prevent a CMV infection.
 These measures may help to prevent CMV infection, especially

 - Wash hands with soap and water, especially after changing diapers, feeding children,